chipsalliance/firrtl-spec/spec.md

-FIRRTL expressions are used for creating literal unsigned and signed integers, for referring to a declared circuit component, for statically and dynamically accessing a nested element within a component, for creating multiplexers and conditionally valid signals, and for performing primitive operations.
+FIRRTL expressions are used for creating literal unsigned and signed integers, for referring to a declared circuit component, for statically and dynamically accessing a nested element within a component, for creating multiplexers, and for performing primitive operations.

 ## Unsigned Integers